kubevirt/user-guide/workloads/virtual-machines/virtualized-hardware-configuration.md

         claimName: myclaim
 ```

-Such VMIs are very often referenced as `headless` VMIs.
+VMIs without graphics and video devices are very often referenced as `headless`
+VMIs.

 If using a huge amount of small VMs this can be helpful to increase the VMI
 density per node, since no memory needs to be reserved for video.